Opening a business in Belize can be both surprisingly easy and comically frustrating.

 He quickly started importing all the trendy new drinks as they became popular in America and became the middleman for a large part of the island.

-He has expanded into everything else he can source that’s “hot” in the States, including merchandise and apparel, and supplies it to local businesses on the cayes and mainland.
+He has expanded into everything else he can source that’s “hot” in the States, including merchandise and apparel and supplies it to local businesses on the cayes and mainland.

-Processing Local Products
+5. Processing Local Products

-He liked them so much he eschewed the dominant hot sauce producer in Belize (Marie Sharp) and started producing his own Hot Mama’s hot sauce.
+Howard arrived in Belize decades ago from the States and loved the hot sauces.
+He liked them so much, he eschewed the dominant hot sauce producer (Marie Sharp) and started producing his own Hot Mama’s hot sauce.

 Now his expanded offering includes many hot sauces, chutney, and preserves.

-He offers tours of his factory at 10 a.m. every morning and has opened a bar and grill on the property, right on the Western Highway near San Ignacio.
+He offers tours of his factory at 10 a.m. every day and has opened a bar and grill on the property, right on the Western Highway near San Ignacio.

-Vehicle Rentals
+6. Vehicle Rentals

 Mat and Margie moved to Belize several years ago and spotted a niche that became lucrative…

-Given the state of the roads and the lack of competition in the vehicle rental market, rates are high.
+Given the state of the roads and the lack of competition in the car rental market, rates are high.
 It was nearly impossible to get anything with four working wheels for less than US$80 to US$90 per day.

-Pop-Up Food Stand And Catering
+7. Pop-Up Food Stand And Catering

 Alex moved to Belize with her fiancée in their early 20s and tried several different businesses before settling on a model that suited them.